 - Social Media Influencer.
 If you already have a large following on social media or the patience to build one, you can put that to work for you.
 Influencers are typically experts in a particular area, good with words, and know how to connect with niche audiences online.

 Along with being a fun way to showcase your passions, influencers can also earn a decent income.
-Most influencers make money by connecting with brands to sponsor products or by charging for access to premium content such as webinars, albums, or digital products such as workout programs, recipes, templates, and other downloadables.
+Most influencers make money by connecting with brands to sponsor products or by charging for access to premium content such as webinars, albums, or digital products such as workout programs, recipes, templates, and other downloadable.

 - General Sales.
 Artists, crafters, bakers — anyone who likes making things can usually find a market online.
-Photographers can sell images as stock photos, Etsy stores are the perfect place for specialty arts and crafts, and Facebook Marketplace can connect you with local and national markets for your wares.
+Photographers can sell images as stock photos, Etsy stores are the perfect place for special arts and crafts, and Facebook Marketplace can connect you with local and national markets for your wares.

 We love this side hustle because when you’re working on your own terms, the adage of not turning your hobby into your job doesn’t apply!
 Whether you’re only earning enough to fund the next project or trying to make a profit, this is a great hustle that will keep your free time fun.